-The map shows what parts of Sri Lanka’s South Coast this post covers.
-We came down to Tissamaharama from the Hill Country and followed the coast to Galle.
-From Galle we went on to Colombo.
+The map shows the parts of Sri Lanka’s South Coast this post covers.
+We came down from the Hill Country to Tissamaharama and followed the coast to Galle.
+And from Galle we went on to Colombo.

-Tissamaharama was our first base, mainly for Yala National Park 30 km away.
-After a day in Yala we followed the coast through Bundala National Park to the tourist resorts where we stayed in Ahangama at a close distance to Galle.
+Tissamaharama was our first base, mainly for Yala National Park that is only 30 km away.
+After a day in Yala we followed the coast through Bundala National Park towards the tourist coast where we stayed in Ahangama close e to Galle.

-Like we have already seen driving in Sri Lanka always needs a lot of time and the South Coast is not an exception.
-It was slowest in South Coast’s western part where we took smaller roads through villages.
-In the east we partly used the new motorway.
+As we already know driving in Sri Lanka ALWAYS takes a lot of time and the South Coast is no exception.
+Traffic was very slow in South Coast’s western part where we mainly used smaller roads through villages while in east we partly used the motorway.

-And now, Sri Lanka’s South Coast, a visual tour:
+And now, Sri Lanka’s South Coast from Yala to Galle: